j3ktechmarketing-svg/J3K-Technologies-Cabling-Service-Provider-for-Medical-Centers-Georgia/README.md

 - Patch panel setup and rack organization.
 - Testing, labeling, and certification for long-term reliability.

-As your **installation partner and service provider**, we make sure every classroom connection runs smoothly—so teachers and students stay connected without interruption.
+As your **installation partner and service provider**, we make sure every classroom connection runs smoothly-so teachers and students stay connected without interruption.

 ---